Stephd91/FastAPI/README.md

 DB_PORT=5432
 DB_NAME=learn_de
 ```
-⚠️ A more secure mechanism is to use the secret support provided by your container orchestration framework.
+⚠️ A more secure mechanism than passing sensitive information via environment variables is to use [secrets in Docker Compose](https://docs.docker.com/compose/use-secrets/).
 In most cases, these secrets are mounted as files in the running container.
-You'll see many apps also support env vars with a _FILE suffix to point to a file containing the variable.
+Many apps also support env vars with a _FILE suffix to point to a file containing the variable.
+<blockquote>Docker Compose provides a way for you to use secrets without having to use environment variables to store information.
+If you’re injecting passwords and API keys as environment variables, you risk unintentional information exposure.
+Environment variables are often available to all processes, and it can be difficult to track access.
+They can also be printed in logs when debugging errors without your knowledge.
+Using secrets mitigates these risks.</blockquote>

 **Option 1 : use 2 independants containers to see the web app running**\
 1. Run PostgreSQL in a container using the following docker run command.